tyt2y3/tyt2y3/README.md

 Over the decade, I have exchanged ideas with many people across the internet, from different parts of the world.

-I am trying to build a profitable company on top of sustainable open source projects.
+I am trying to build a company and a sustainable open source organization.

-If you share a common vision and want to work with me, please contact me immediately.
+If you share a common vision and want to work with me, please contact me now.

 If you like what I do, consider starring, commenting, sharing and contributing.